Common Sources of Inaccurate Data in Data Entry Process

 Top 7 Sources of Inaccurate Data in Data Entry Process

-Here are the top 8 common sources of inaccurate data in the data entry process.
+Here are the common sources of inaccurate data in the data entry process.
 These sources can severely compromise data quality, leading to operational inefficiencies, financial discrepancies, and misguided decision-making.
 Understanding these risks is key to improving overall data accuracy.

 1. Human Error